The best database to use for finding archival collections is WorldCat. You may already use WorldCat to locate books and videos.

 New York Art Resources Consortium (ARCADE) provides bibliographic access to the Brooklyn Museum Libraries and Archives, the Frick Art Reference Library, and the Museum of Modern Art Library.

 New York Public Library Archives and Manuscripts contains collections in a variety of formats across many centuries and geographic locations.
 It does not solely document New York City.
-A special division of the New York Public Library, the Schomburg Center for Research in Black Culture, is one of the leading archives documenting the lives of people of African descent, including black artists.
+A special division of the New York Public Library, the Schomburg Center for Research in Black Culture, is one of the leading archives documenting the lives of people of African descent, including Black artists.
+Another special division, the New York Public Library for the Performing Arts, at Lincoln Center, has extensive material on theater, music, and dance.

 Finally, although not exclusively in New York, the New School Archives highly recommends the Smithsonian Institution's Archives of American Art, which includes designers.
 Many of the Archives of American Art's collections are digitized to some degree and available through the website.